Travelrootsindia/anuraj.github.io/_posts/2016-04-25-uploading-images–aspnet-core-and-dropzone.md

 }
 {% endhighlight %}

-Unfortunely the IFormFile option is not working, so I had to change to HttpContext.Request.Form.Files instead of IFormFile collection.
+Unfortunely the IFormFile option is not working, so I had to change to HttpContext.Request.Form.Files instead of IFormFile collection to read the uploaded files from client.
+If you are using IFormFile as part of model it is working.
+Only IFormFile collection is not working.

 Here is the application running on my system.